VIDEOS

-What is esoteric birthwork that centers the spirit of Blackness?
-Taylor Amari Little of (Un)Veiled Divine Technologies decides to provide an overview of prenatal spiritual security services, offered to Black people and people of color who choose to give birth, their babies, and Ancestors.
+What is esoteric birthwork that centers Blackness?
+This is an overview of prenatal spiritual security services, offered to birthing people who are Black or of color, babies, and Ancestors.

 The Network of the National Library of Medicine hosted Destiné Price (they/them) and Taylor Amari Little to present a webinar for Black Maternal Health Week in mid-April of 2022.
-Destiné Price is a youth advocate, artist + poet, plant enthusiast, executive director, and also a previous birthkeeping client of Tay and (Un)Veiled Divine Technologies.
-Together, they presented on prenatal spiritual security and Destiné’s experience as a client of it, other fields of Black [Hoodoo] birthwork, and building defenses/offenses against colonialism + its institutions.
+Destiné Price is a youth advocate, artist and poet, plant enthusiast, executive director, and also a previous birthkeeping client of (Un)Veiled Divine Technologies.
+Together, they presented on prenatal spiritual security and Destiné’s experience as a client of it, other fields of Hoodoo birthwork, and building defenses/offenses against colonialism and its institutions.

-To continue supporting Destiné and their baby on their journey together, and supporting Tay and UDT, you can do so via:
+To continue supporting Destiné and their baby on their journey together:

-GoFundMe to help Black LGBTQ+ birthing people receive free service: Click here
+GoFundMe to help Black LGBTQ+ birthing people receive free services: Click here

 J Mase III - 7:41